 - sequence<string> serviceClassList – provides a comma-separated list of service classes which the MAA is interested to register.
 Each service class string can be any string or it may be empty.

-- ILTEFileDeliveryServiceCallback callBack – provides the MBMS client with the call back functions associated with DASH Streaming Application Service APIs for the registering MAA.
+- ILTEStreamingServiceCallback callBack – provides the MBMS client with the call back functions associated with Media Streaming Application Service APIs for the registering MAA.

 Note: The callback element in the IDL description is optional and only included when the MAA development framework supports programmatic callback interfaces.
 If callbacks are not supported on a given MAA development framework, the same information content as defined on the callback structures is to be provided to the MAA via the notification method available with that development framework when the respective condition is met.